aktyz/minishell/README.md

 - [ ] enrich `ft_handle_redirections` to work with heredoc
 - [ ] test & debug redirections in longer pipe with heredoc

+- [ ] Check signal handling in both modes - interactive and non-interactive
+- [ ] test for handling single and double quotes as per subject requirements

 ## TODO for minishell (aka. our Backlog)
 - [x] (Z) create mocs of the `t_data` and `s_command` in order to be able to work on execution part